Gurakh/gurakh.github.io/src/content/projects/la-liberte.md

 ![Site la Liberté](../../assets/la-liberte.jpeg)

 La liberté is a well known newspaper based in Fribourg.
-I was the main developer for the complete frontend revamp of the website in TypeScript.
+I was the main developer at Antistatique for the complete frontend revamp of the website in TypeScript.

 ## Challenges